-- Faculty (include a minimum of 2 letters from faculty at or above the rank proposed) - Students (undergraduate and graduate students, for a total of 6-8 letters) - Within SmartPath, the department will provide the information noted in the table below.2 The information may be added to the Evaluator Bio field in SmartPath for each student. - A minimum of two letters must come from graduate students, with priority to students mentored in research. - A minimum of four undergraduate student letters is required and at least one must come from the committee's list and not be a member of the candidate's research group.
+- Faculty (include a minimum of 2 letters from faculty at or above the rank proposed) - Students (undergraduate and graduate students, for a total of 6-8 letters).
+Not required for the research scientist track. - Within SmartPath, the department will provide the information noted in the table below.2 The information may be added to the Evaluator Bio and Relationship fields in SmartPath for each student. - A minimum of two letters must come from graduate students, with priority to students mentored in research. - A minimum of four undergraduate student letters is required and at least one must come from the committee's list and not be a member of the candidate's research group.